Ankita-6/The-Coder-s-Cove/README.md

 ### OBEJECTIVES:
 Unordered Lists:
-Item 1 The main objective is to increase the programming ability of the programmer which would help them to crack coding interviews.
+* The main objective is to increase the programming ability of the programmer which would help them to crack coding interviews.
 * To provide a all-in-one platform for the coders, which includes to-do list, sticky notes, writing board, clock, timer, language learning platform, online compliers,